T-SHIRT: Token-Selective Hierarchical Data Selection for Instruction Tuning: Conclusion

 \section{Conclusion}

 In this paper, we present Token-Selective Hierarchical Data Selection for Instruction Tuning (\tshirt), a framework for selecting high-quality subsets from instruction tuning datasets.
 Our method introduces S-IFD, a quality metric that selectively incorporates only informative response tokens into quality assessment, and a hierarchical selection strategy that favors samples surrounded by consistently high-quality neighbors.
 Extensive experiments across a range of base LLMs and instruction tuning datasets demonstrate that \tshirt is both effective and scalable, consistently outperforming existing baselines.
 At the same time, it remains cost-effective and computationally efficient.
 These results underscore the importance of fine-grained and robust quality evaluation for data selection.
-We discuss the limitations and future work in~\cref{appendix:limitations}.